hzFishy/UnrealNotes/content/Unreal Engine/Sequencer/Miscs/Sequence Camera Cut View Target Blending.md

 With blending enabled, `UMovieSceneCameraCutTrackInstance::OnAnimate` will call `FCameraCutAnimator::AnimateBlendedCameraCut`.

-This will eventually call `FCameraCutGameHandler::SetCameraCut` which calls `APlayerCameraManager::SetViewTarget`.
+This will eventually call `FCameraCutGameHandler::SetCameraCut` which calls `APlayerCameraManager::SetViewTarget` via `FCameraCutGameHandler`.

 In the transition params, `bLockPreviousCamera` is copied to `bLockOutgoing`.